SamuelYergeau/GLO1901_Projet2/README.md

 1. go to: https://www.draw.io
 2. click on "open existing project"
 3. select "flow_diagram.vsdx"
-* If you modify the flow diagram, please export as .vsdx (visio file) and the commit/push to the directory
+* If you modify the flow diagram, please export as .vsdx (visio file) and then commit/push to the directory

 ## VScode extensions to install:
 * autoDocstring